-Columbia Law School’s seasoned advisers in the Office of Graduate Legal Studies help you design an individualized program of study to meet your academic and professional goals, whether you are expanding your general knowledge, specializing in a particular area of study, or deepening your understanding of a particular legal system.
+Columbia Law School’s seasoned advisers in the Office of Graduate Degree Programs help you design an individualized program of study to meet your academic and professional goals, whether you are expanding your general knowledge, specializing in a particular area of study, or deepening your understanding of a particular legal system.

 During Orientation (the last three weeks of August), each LL.M. student will be required to meet individually with an adviser to discuss your course lottery results, proposed changes, degree requirements, possible extracurricular and academic activities (including experiential learning, research assistantship opportunities, journal work, and student organization work), and how all of the above fit into your overall academic and professional plans (including whether you plan to sit for a bar exam after the LL.M.
 Program).

 After your initial meeting, you are welcome, but not required, to meet with any of the advisers at any time ; our doors are always open to LL.M. students.

 Individual meetings are supplemented by regular emails (“Tuesday Tips”), which help you focus your academics throughout each semester; programming, such as workshops with the Columbia University Writing Center, sessions on outlining and exam preparation, and information on qualifying for the New York bar examination; and self-care workshops and opportunities sponsored by our collective student affairs teams and other university departments, including on mindfulness, procrastination, and maintaining emotional and physical well-being.

 As you read through this webpage and the course schedule and think about next semester, you can always reach out to us with any questions by emailing the Office of Graduate Degree Programs.

 For the latest information on curriculum, special programs, and experiential learning opportunities, visit the course guide.